Key Takeaway

 Do you need a will?
 Almost certainly yes.

 If you're an adult with any assets, any debts, any dependents, or any opinions about what happens to your things when you die — you need a will.
-The exceptions are extraordinarily narrow.
+The exceptions are narrow enough to be nearly irrelevant.

-But "you need a will" is the kind of advice that people nod at and then ignore.
+But "you need a will" is the kind of advice people nod at and then ignore for years.
 So let's make it personal.
-Walk through the scenarios below and see which ones apply to you.
-By the end, you'll know not just whether you need a will, but why — and what specific problems going without one creates.
+Work through the scenarios below and see which ones apply to you.
+By the end, you'll know not just whether you need a will, but why — and what specific problems you create by going without one.

 The Scenario Assessment